 The U.S. Food and Drug Administration (FDA) has authorized the COVID-19 vaccines emergency use in individuals 12 years of age and older.

 There will be no cost associated with the COVID-19 vaccine.

 Yes.
 If you’ve tested positive for COVID-19, you are still eligible to receive the vaccine.
-The current CDC recommendations are to postpone vaccination for 90 days after the infection and prioritize those who do not have natural immunity from a previous COVID-19 disease.

 Our vaccinators are trained to administer the COVID-19 vaccine will monitor you for side effects for at least 15 minutes after receiving your vaccine.
 Any vaccine can cause mild side effects.
-The ones identified with the COVID-19 vaccine may include, but are not limited to, pain at the injection site, tiredness, headache, muscle pain, joint pain, and fever.
+The ones identified with the COVID-19 vaccine may include but are not limited to, pain at the injection site, tiredness, headache, muscle pain, joint pain, and fever.
 Of note, more people experienced these side effects after the second dose than after the first dose.
 In most cases, discomfort from fever or pain is normal.
 Contact us if redness or tenderness where you got the shot increases after 24 hours or if your side effects are worrying you.